evasquare/weather-cli/README.md

 n

 San Jose is now your city!
-We'll use Imperial for you.
+I'll use imperial for you.
 ```

 2. Weather Check